Unsupervised Learning-based Calibration Scheme for Rough Volatility Models: Introduction

-These two approaches both follow the framework of supervised learning, requiring many labeled data pairs for the NN training.
-Despite their promising results, they have drawbacks in three key aspects.
-First, training data generation for such NNs heavily relies on MC-based methods, which incurs significant computational cost and storage requirement.
-Second, once the NN is trained, market data used for calibration must align with a pre-specified strike and maturity grid.
-While it is possible to choose a fine grid, this can lead to increased complexity in preparing training pairs \cite{horvath2021deepb}.
-Finally, financial markets are complex and dynamic, making it challenging to have a complete mathematical model that captures all nuances.
-The model parameters to be identified may follow an unknown, application-specific distribution that could be inferred from market data.
-For example, the scalar parameter $H$ may vary with time to reflect the changing local regularity of the volatility \cite{corlay2014multifractional}.
-Since these approaches presuppose certain forms of model parameters to get the training pairs, they may struggle to adapt to more general cases and lack the flexibility to capture the complete information from the market.
+Both approaches operates within a supervised learning framework, requiring large-scale labeled datasets.
+Despite promising results, they exhibit three key drawbacks.
+First, generating training data relies heavily on Monte Carlo-based methods, which incurs significant computational costs and storage requirements.
+Second, the trained neural network requires market data to align with a prespecified strike and maturity grid.
+While it is possible to choose a fine grid, this increases complexity of training pairs generation \cite{horvath2021deepb}.
+Finally, the complexity and dynamism of financial markets make it difficult to capture all nuances with a single mathematical model.
+Parameters may follow unknown, application-specific distributions inferred from market data.
+For instance, the scalar parameter $H$ may vary over time to reflect changing local volatility regularity \cite{corlay2014multifractional}.
+Since existing approaches presuppose specific parameter forms for training, they may lack the flexibility to adapt to general cases or capture complete market information.